davidkonrad/toUnicodeVariant/README.md

 ### Script, gothic ..?
 The "variant" concept and their naming are a little exotic.
 In fact they are just collections of various kind of mathematical symbols described in details here  https://www.unicode.org/charts/PDF/U1D400.pdf.

 Almost all of the variants support A-Z, a-z.
 Some variants support 0-9 as well.
 The ```fullwidth``` variant even support the entire ASCII table.
-So you can safely use that variant to render any kind plain text in general.
+So you can safely use that variant to render any kind of plain text in general.

 ### 🇫 🇱 🇦 🇬 🇸